-As such, there is likely to be little change across a back line that excelled last season, particularly at home.
-Wenger's men conceded just 11 times at the Emirates Stadium, and kept as many clean sheets, though they allowed a less-impressive 1.57 goals per game on the road.
+As such, there is likely to be little change across a back-line that excelled last season, particularly at home.
+Wenger's men conceded just 11 times at the Emirates Stadium, and kept as many clean sheets, though they conceded a less impressive 1.57 goals per game on their travels.

-One of Debuchy's great strengths is his aerial ability — no fullback won more headers in the league last season — which was an important attribute of Sagna's that Arsenal needed to replace, while the ex-Newcastle man can expect a more adventurous role than the restrictive, defense-first one that he publicly bemoaned at St. James’ Park.
+One of Debuchy's great strengths is his aerial ability – no full-back won more headers in the division last season – which was an important attribute of Sagna's that Arsenal needed to replace, while the ex-Newcastle man can expect a more adventurous role than the restrictive, defence-first one that he publicly bemoaned at St. James’ Park.

-"Debuchy is very good going forward, is very quick in transition," Wenger said.
-"He is sharp in his marking, good with interceptions and quick to go from defense to attack.
+"Debuchy is very good going forward, is very quick in transition," noted Wenger.
+"He is sharp in his marking, good with interceptions and quick to go from defence to attack.
 You feel he always has the desire to go forward, so I believe he will be perfectly suited to our style in that aspect."

-Meanwhile, should Thomas Vermaelen move to Manchester United, the Gunners could use the need to reinforce their defensive cover to purchase a more distinct alternative to Per Mertesacker — a quicker, more mobile backup to be used when the situation requires.
+Meanwhile, should Thomas Vermaelen move to Manchester United, the Gunners could use the need to reinforce their defensive cover to purchase a more distinct alternative to Per Mertesacker; a quicker, more mobile back-up to be used as and when the situation requires.

 The midfield presents an interesting conundrum for Wenger, with the veteran boss clearly keen to reinforce his engine room with fresh legs.

-Arsenal had been preparing a move for Real Madrid midfielder Sami Khedira, but the World Cup winner's wage demands proved too expensive for the Gunners and their strict wage ceiling, and Chelsea is now the front-runner for the German's signature.
+Arsenal had been preparing a move for Real Madrid midfielder Sami Khedira, but the World Cup winner's wage demands proved too expensive for the Gunners and their strict wage ceiling, and Chelsea are now the frontrunners for the German's signature.

-The club remain preoccupied with strengthening in the center of midfield, though, which has seen it open talks with Southampton over tough-tackling destroyer Morgan Schneiderlin.
+The club remain preoccupied with strengthening in the centre of midfield, though, which has seen them open talks with Southampton over tough-tackling destroyer Morgan Schneiderlin.

-Schneiderlin's powerful, energetic style makes him a perfect successor to Mikel Arteta, whose lack of mobility has become an increasing burden, and is ideally suited to freeing Aaron Ramsey to continue in the roaming role that reaped such rewards last season.
-Lars Bender, who completed the second most tackles in the Bundesliga last season, has also been linked.
+Schneiderlin's powerful, energetic style makes him a perfect successor to Mikel Arteta, whose lack of mobility has become an increasing burden, and is ideally suited to freeing Aaron Ramsey to continue in the roaming role that reaped such reward last season.
+Lars Bender, who completed the second most tackles in the Bundesliga last term, has also been linked.

-In attack is where Wenger has the most options to play with, particularly following the arrival of Sanchez.
-The Arsenal boss has designs to mould the Chilean into an out-and-out center forward, as he did with Thierry Henry and Robin van Persie, but that is unlikely to be realized in the short term, especially while Theo Walcott is injured.
+In attack is where Wenger has the most options to play with, particularly following the arrival of Alexis.
+The Arsenal boss has designs to mould the Chilean into an out-and-out centre-forward, as he did with Thierry Henry and Robin van Persie, but that is unlikely to be realised in the short term, especially while Theo Walcott is injured.

 With Walcott not expected to be fit until the end of August at the earliest, Alexis is likely to spend the early days of his Arsenal career on the right flank – though that is predominantly where he played while at Barcelona, racking up 19 goals and 10 assists from his position on the wing.

-The former Madrid and Werder Bremen playmaker had a somewhat quiet time in Brazil — though was deemed important enough to start all seven matches — but Wenger might consider deploying the club-record signing in the same role off the left flank that brought both balance to Germany and saw Ozil create the third-most chances in the tournament.
+The former Madrid and Werder Bremen playmaker had a somewhat quiet time in Brazil – though was deemed important enough to start all seven matches, while only four outfield players saw more pitch time – but Wenger might consider deploying the club-record signing in the same role off the left flank that brought both balance to Germany and saw Ozil create the joint-third most chances in the tournament.

 For Arsenal, then, next season is not so much about revolution but evolution.
 The tweaks made have been minor but could be significant.
-Sanchez, likely to displace Giroud in time but limited to the flank initially, offers more variety and pace in attack, the defense has undergone minor tweaking and the club will look to sign a dominant midfielder to partner with Ramsey.
+Alexis, likely to displace Giroud in time but limited to the flank initially, offers more variety and pace in attack, the defence has undergone minor tweaking and the club will look to sign a dominant midfielder to dovetail with Ramsey.